Be Yourself Tonight: Chart performance

 Be Yourself Tonight reached the top 3 in the UK and top 10 in the US, as well as spawning several hit singles.
 The album includes the duo's first (and only) UK number-one "There Must Be an Angel (Playing with My Heart)".
 The first single released was "Would I Lie to You?".
 It would hit #5 on the Billboard Hot 100, #6 on the Cash Box Top 100 and also hit #1 in Australia.
+The album was certified double platinum by the British Phonographic Industry (BPI), indicating sales in excess of 600,000 copies, and Platinum by the Recording Industry Association of America (RIAA) for sales in excess of one million copies.